Anaminus/roblox-cure/README.md

 folder, looking for sources.

-### Globals
+### Global Variables

 In order for scripts and packages to have access to the standard global variables, they piggyback off of the environment of the main control script.
 This doesn't mean they all share the same environment, they just have read- only access to it.

-Some extra globals are added to the main environment, and are therefore accessible to all scripts and packages.
+Some extra global variables are added to the main environment, and are therefore accessible to all scripts and packages.
 For convenience, they are also added to the `shared` table, for use by scripts outside of Cure.

 Global packages are also added to the main environment automatically, under the name of the package (sub-folders do not make a difference).